-As a member of the UnitedHealthcare[®] Group Medicare Advantage (PPO) plan, you may see doctors and other health care professionals, medical groups, hospitals, and other health care facilities that are not contracted with UnitedHealthcare, as long as they accept the plan and have not opted out of or been excluded or precluded from the Medicare Program, and as long as the services are covered benefits and are medically necessary.
-Unlike most PPO plans, with this plan you pay the same cost share in-network and out-of-network.
-For information about your Hearing Aid network see Chapter 4 Section 4.
+As a member of the TRS-Care Medicare Advantage plan, you may see doctors and other health care professionals, medical groups, hospitals, and other health care facilities that are not contracted with UnitedHealthcare, as long as they accept Medicare and are willing to bill UnitedHealthcare, and as long as the services are covered benefits and are medically necessary.
+Unlike most PPO plans, with this plan you pay the same cost share for in-network and out-of-network services.